jeremyjh/dialyxir/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Report a problem or bug
+title: ''
+labels: ''
+assignees: ''

+---

 ### Precheck

 * Take a look at the open issues and be sure that your issue is not already covered.